alvincjin/Niagara/README.md

 The real-time layer utilizes Akka Streams to simulate an infinite streaming producer.
 Akka streams in the Xml files and emits Avro messages to Kafka simultaneously.
-The consumer is implemented by Spark streaming, which consumes Avro messages from Kafka, then executes the real-time data analytics.
+The consumers are implemented by Spark streaming and Kafka Streams.
+Both of them consume Avro messages from Kafka, then executes the real-time data analytics.
 The ingested data are persisted in Cassandra.